egison/egison/README.md

 We can directly represent pattern-matching against lists, multisets, sets, trees, graphs and any kind of data types.
 This is the repository of the interpreter of Egison.

-For more information, visit <a target="_blank" href="http://www.egison.org">Egison website</a>.
+For more information, visit <a target="_blank" href="http://www.egison.org">our website</a>.

-## Pattern-Matching Demonstrations
+## Non-Linear Pattern-Matching against Unfree Data Types

 We can do non-linear pattern-matching against unfree data types in Egison.
 An unfree data type is a data type whose data have no canonical form, a standard way to represent that object.
-It enables us to write more elegant programs.
+It enables us to write elegant programs.

 ### Twin Primes